 When you have a board member or high-ranking staff member dedicated to recruiting and liaising with diverse volunteers, your organization will be more dedicated to its volunteer diversity.
 Larger nonprofits may be able to hire a full-time diversity officer.
 Smaller nonprofits might consider adding or appointing a board member specifically to handle organizational diversity.

-5. Understand the Impact of Socioeconomic Status
+5. Stay Educated on the Diverse Impacts of Socioeconomic Status

 Socioeconomic status is one area where organizations specifically want to improve diversity.
 Meanwhile, people with disabilities, racial and ethnic minorities, immigrants, women, and LGBTQ individuals have historically had less access to economic opportunity and higher-paying jobs.
 These factors can present an inherent barrier to volunteer opportunities.
 Those who struggle financially may not be able to volunteer for unpaid positions.
 Those who work several jobs to support themselves may not have the time to help.